-I just saw an art show with a theme that will instantly improve your sense of creativity and might change how you view your daily life.
+I just saw an exhibition at the Katonah Museum of Art that explains how we’re each curators of our own lives on social media.
 But first, let’s make sure we’re all on the same page….raise your hand if today’s insane, fast-paced culture spams you with too much information, makes too many demands and leaves you overwhelmed.

 Oh, I see nearly every hand is up, haha!
 Now you can put your hand down and reach for a pair of scissors, either virtual or real.